harness-community/field-workshops/se-workshop-iacm/instruqt-track/06-lab5-cost-estimation/assignment.md

   contents: |
     In this lab you will learn how to utilize Harness IaCM to estimate costs and track state changes in your infrastructure, enabling more informed decision-making.
 tabs:
+- id: h0gtljogigxs
-- title: Harness Platform
+  title: Harness Platform
   type: browser
   hostname: harness
+- id: yiwiyfe9lek4
-- title: Lab Credentials
+  title: Lab Credentials
   type: service
   hostname: sandbox
   path: /credential_tab.html